istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 {{< /text >}}

-The command will not produce such a warning for a pod that is part of the mesh, the Bookinfo `ratings` service for example, but instead will output the Istio confiugration applied to the pod:
+The command will not produce such a warning for a pod that is part of the mesh, the Bookinfo `ratings` service for example, but instead will output the Istio configuration applied to the pod:

 {{< text bash >}}
 $ export RATINGS_POD=$(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')